Chrysomya bezziana: Life cycle

-The female lays approximately 150-200 eggs at a time.
-The eggs are laid in wounds and mucous membranes of a live mammal and will hatch after 24 hours.
+The female lays around 150–200 eggs at a time, in wounds and mucous membranes of a live mammal, and will hatch after 24 hours.
 The larvae feed on living tissue and are especially attracted to blood.
-The larvae will feed on the host tissue for 5–7 days while they complete their development, then they will fall to the ground to pupate.
+The larvae feed on the host tissue for 5–7 days while they complete their development, then they fall to the ground to pupate.

-The pupal stage is temperature dependent with warm weather favoring growth.
-Depending on the temperature, the pupal stage can last anywhere from 1 week to 2 months.
-The males become sexually mature after 24 hours of leaving their puparium (the hardened shell the pupae mature in), while females take about 6–7 days to become fully sexually mature.
-If the weather is tropical (29 °C or 84.2 °F), the entire life cycle will last about 24 days; however, at cooler temperatures (below 22 °C or 71.6 °F), the life cycle can take 2–3 months to complete.
+The pupal stage is temperature-dependent with warm weather favoring growth.
+Depending on the temperature, the pupal stage can last from 1 week to 2 months.
+The males become sexually mature after 24 hours of leaving their puparium (the hardened shell in which the pupae mature), while females take about 6–7 days to become fully sexually mature.
+If the weather is tropical (29 °C or 84.2 °F), the entire lifecycle will last about 24 days, but at cooler temperatures (below 22 °C or 71.6 °F), the life ycle can take 2–3 months to complete.

 Medical importance

-Chrysomya bezziana usually infects livestock causing myiasis.
-Myiasis is the infestation of tissue (living or dead) on a living mammal by fly larvae.
+Chrysomya bezziana usually infects livestock, causing myiasis, which is the infestation of tissue (living or dead) on a living mammal by fly larvae.
 Mammals such as sheep, dogs, cattle, pigs, and even humans can become infested.

-The adult female will lay her eggs on superficial wounds in live animals preferring wounds that are several days old.
+The adult female lays her eggs on superficial wounds in live animals, preferring wounds that are several days old.
 Eggs of C. bezziana are commonly laid in the navel of newborn livestock species or on castration wounds in cattle.
-Eggs are also laid on open sores, ulcers, scratches externally or on mucous membranes throughout the body.
+Eggs are also laid on open sores, ulcers, scratches externally, or mucous membranes throughout the body.
 Wounds as small as a tick bite are large enough for a female to lay her eggs.

-When the eggs hatch, the larvae burrow into the animal’s living tissue and feed on it.
-Their common name, the “screwworm”, is derived from the maggots that embed themselves into the flesh of their host in a screw-like fashion.
-The larvae can burrow as deep as 15 cm into the host’s living tissue.
+When the eggs hatch, the larvae burrow into the animal's living tissue and feed on it.
+Their common name, "screwworms", is derived from the maggots that embed themselves into the flesh of their host in a screw-like fashion.
+The larvae can burrow as deep as 15 cm into the host's living tissue.
 As the maggots feed and cause tissue damage, the wound produces a characteristic odor, which can go unnoticed by humans.
-However, this odor entices female flies to the wound and encourages them to lay their eggs there as well, causing further infestation.
+However, this odor entices more female flies to the wound and encourages them to lay their eggs there, as well, causing further infestation.

 C. bezziana is different from other fly species because tissue infestation can occur in the absence of necrotic tissue.
 The C. bezziana maggots may cause serious and permanent tissue damage.
 Extremely infested wounds can lead to death if not treated.
 The sexually mature adult imago feeds on decomposing corpses, decaying matter, excreta, and flowers.
 Due to their diet, these adult flies can be a mechanical vector for pathogens.